 - And more!

-We recommend that all pet parents have a Pet First Aid Kit handy if you were to find yourself in a situation where your pet needs immediate medical care.
+We recommend that all pet parents have a Pet First Aid Kit handy if you find yourself in a situation where your pet needs immediate medical care.
 Check out our blog on “How to Make a Pet First Aid Kit” to learn more about creating your own at home!

-Just like humans, Pet CPR involves rescue breathing (mouth-to-snout resuscitation) and chest compressions.
-When your pet shows signs of not breathing and needs to stabilize before transporting them to the emergency hospital, you can follow the same DRSABCD principles to help your pet.
+Pet CPR involves rescue breathing (mouth-to-snout resuscitation) and chest compressions like humans.
+When your pet signs not breathing and needs to stabilize before transporting them to the emergency hospital, you can follow the same DRSABCD principles to help your pet.

 We have added the principles below sourced from Vet West.

 - D – Danger – make sure it is safe to approach your pet.
-Use a blanket/ towel to handle cats or a makeshift muzzle for larger dogs if required.
+If required, use a blanket/ towel to handle cats or a makeshift muzzle for larger dogs.

 - R – Response – determine if your pet is conscious – look for any signs of movement.

 - S – Send for help – ask another person to call us while you assist your pet.